NORTHWESTERN INDIA TOUR WITH TIGER SAFARI & PUSHKAR FAIR -

 We had a full day of sightseeing of Ahmedabad on Thursday, November 14, 2008, including the Great Jami Masjid built in 1424, Sidi Saiyad Masjid with its fine stone carving windows, Sidi Bashir Masjid with shaking minarets, Sarkhej historical complex, Huthising Temple (a Jain temple dedicated Bhagwan Dharmanath, the 15th Jain Tirtankra) and the15 smaller temples surrounding it, Rani ni Vav Step-Well of the Queen situated in Patan, Swami Narayan Hindu Temple, stone carvings in Dada Hari step-well and the Sabarmati Ashram of Mahatma Gandhi during the freedom struggle of India.
 Dinner and overnight was again in ITC Fortune Hotel Landmark.

 The next day, Saturday, November 15, 2008, the morning was free to relax or visit on your own historical city of Ahmedabad.
 After lunch we drove to the domestic airport to board the Spice Jet flight to Palam airport in New Delhi.
-On arrival transfer to the Stanford Suites (5-star) for farewell dinner and overnight.
+On arrival transfer to the Stanford Suites (5-star) for farewell dinner and a last overnight in Gurgaon near Indira Gandhi International Airport.

 The morning of Sunday, November 16, 2008 was free to relax at the hotel.
 After early lunch we drove to the Indira Gandhi International Airport in New Delhi to board the return China Airlines flight to Los Angeles.
 On arrival we boarded the Classic Charter coach to Clovis Chamber parking lot.